retifrav/marlant/README.md

     + shifting all the timings
     + opening a translation file in a split view
     + generation of an empty translation file

-- commands can be called from:
+Commands can be called from:

-    + Command Palette
+- Command Palette (`CTRL/COMMAND + SHIFT + P`)
-    + tab context menu
+- tab context menu
-    + text area context menu
+- text area context menu

 ## Credits